Imaging

 CT

-A CT scan of the head is carried out on a standing sedated horse, while for a scan of the horse’s neck and legs, the animal is put under general anaesthesia.
-A CT scan gives us a very detailed three-dimensional image of the bone, and also of the soft tissue when contrast media are used.
+CT of the head is done on the standing sedated horse, for CT of the neck and legs the horse is placed under general anaesthesia.
+CT gives us a very detailed three-dimensional image of the bone and, with the aid of contrast, also of the soft tissues.

 A CT scan of the head can be used for horses with teeth problems, sinusitis, swellings in the head and/or neurological symptoms.
 As this scan is carried out in the horse standing, the horse is ready to go home about one hour later.